 - Bring a small day-pack to keep your stuff together.
 Things like snacks, LOTS of large bottles of water, notepad with a firm surface, multiple pens, etc.

-- Though they don’t allow any video or photography during the seminar, they do encourage you to bring what you've got to the Firewalk.
-Go figure, it was the one time the whole weekend when I left it in my hotel room.
+- Though they don’t allow any video or photography during the seminar, they do encourage you to bring cameras and phone -- whatever you've got -- to the Firewalk.
+Go figure, it was the one time the whole time at the event when I left it in my hotel room.
 They will probably let the occasional snapshot slide WITHOUT A FLASH.
 By the way, the Firewalk is outdoors so come with appropriate wear for the weather.

 - Take notes beyond what is included in the provided manual.
 There is information I now wish I had noted which just didn't seem important to me at the time.